What is Car Equity?

 Cash-out refinancing replaces your current auto loan with a new, larger one.
 The new loan pays off your existing balance, and you receive the difference as cash.
 From that point forward, you make payments on the single new loan.

-This approach can be especially attractive if interest rates have dropped since you took out your original loan.
+This approach can be especially attractive if interest rates have dropped since you took out your original loan - refinancing borrowers saved just over 2% on their rates in Q2 2025.

 Vehicle Equity Credit Card

-A vehicle equity credit card uses your car's value to help determine your credit limit while functioning like a regular credit card for everyday purchases.
-Unlike a loan, you don't receive a lump sum—instead, you get ongoing access to a revolving credit line.
+A vehicle equity credit card uses your car's value to help determine your credit limit while functioning like a secured credit card for everyday purchases.
+Unlike a loan, you don't receive a lump sum - instead, you get ongoing access to a revolving credit line.

 Yendo offers this type of product, providing a Mastercard that works anywhere Mastercard is accepted.
-Check your pre-approval offer with no impact to your credit score.
+Check your rate with no impact to your credit score.

 Auto Equity Loan vs Title Loan